IOTechSystems/xrt-examples/AzureSphere/README.md

 Configuring XRT for use with Guardian 100 or Modbus simulator In order to deploy the example application and enable it connect to the Modbus simulator (or a real Damocles2 Mini device)  then you must configure the following config files for the XRT Modbus Device Service component and the Azure Sphere manifest to use the IP address of your PC.

-* Edit app_manifest.json and replace 10.0.0.1 with the IP address of your PC
+* Edit the [app_manifest.json](app_manifest.json) file and replace 10.0.0.1 with the IP address of your PC

 ![Application Manifest](AppManifest.svg)

-* Edit config/modbus.json replace 10.0.0.1 with the IP address of your PC
+* Edit the [config/modbus.json](config/modbus.json) file and  replace 10.0.0.1 with the IP address of your PC

 ![Device Service Config](DeviceServiceConfig.svg)

 To connect the example to your IoT Hub endpoint you must also configure Azure Export Service component.

-* Edit config/azue.json and replace TO BE COMPLETED
+* Edit [config/azure.json](config/azure.json) and replace TO BE COMPLETED

 ![Azure Export Config](AzureExportConfig.svg)